 EXAMS AND CLEANING

 Dental technology has come so far in the past few years.
 And thanks to the more advanced materials now available, your dentist can perform restorations on your teeth that are almost entirely undetectable to other people.
 One great example of this are tooth-colored fillings.
-Dr. Mobley wants each and every one of her patients from throughout the West Lake Hills, TX, area to enjoy all the benefits of a beautiful smile, which is why she is happy to offer tooth-colored fillings as one of her many services.
+Dr. Mobley wants each and every one of her patients from throughout the Austin, TX, area to enjoy all the benefits of a beautiful smile, which is why she is happy to offer tooth-colored fillings as one of her many services.

 Do you experience frequent headaches?
 Do you notice your jaw making popping or clicking sounds when you open your mouth wide?
 Do you grind your teeth at night?
 If you answered yes to any or all of these questions, you may be suffering from TMJ disorder.
 The TMJ (temporomandibular joint) is located on each side of your face, directly in front of your ears.
 When this joint becomes irritated or inflamed, it can create a significant amount of pain and discomfort.
-Fortunately, there are several non-surgical methods to treat this condition, and Dr. Mobley offers several of those to her West Lake Hills, TX, patients.
+Fortunately, there are several non-surgical methods to treat this condition, and Dr. Mobley offers several of those to her Austin, TX patients.